zdravkov/kendo-docs/api/web/grid.md

 ### editable.createAt `String` *(default: "top")*

-The positon at which new data items are inserted in the grid.
+The position at which new data items are inserted in the grid.
 Must be set to either "top" or "bottom".
 By default new data items are inserted at the top.

 #### Example - insert new data items at the bottom